Rupture Disc and Safety Valve

 Improved leak-tightness

-Even if your process does not involve toxic or very expensive media your safety equipment should still ideally be able to operate leak-free over long periods.
+Even if your process does not involve toxic or very expensive media – safety equipment should still ideally be able to operate leak-free over long periods.
 Safety valves tend to leak more after being triggered for the first time.
 However, a REMBE® rupture disc positioned upstream of the safety valve ensures a perfect, leak-tight seal and saves you money.
 After all, it is cheaper to replace a rupture disc than a safety valve.

 Protection against “challenging” media

+Every operator who has ever been in this position knows the problem: The functionality and reliability of some safety equipment is affected to a greater or lesser degree by corrosive, adhesive, polymerizing or viscous media.
 This also applies to safety valves.
 If the valve seat is sticky, it is no longer possible to guarantee the defined response pressure.
 This poses a risk even before the first time the safety valve is triggered.
-Cleaning and inspections are therefore essential toguarantee that – in the event of an emergency – the safety valve responds at the specified pressure.
+Cleaning and inspections are therefore essential to guarantee that – in the case of an emergency – the safety valve responds to the specified pressure.
 A REMBE® rupture disc installed upstream protects the safety valve against caking and adhesions.
 Reverse acting rupture discs like KUB® have a smooth metal surface on the side facing the process, which prevents the build of deposits.
 Breaking points are isolated from the process.
-This ensures that the specified response pressure is maintained at all times and eliminates the possibility of a late response.
+This ensures that the specified response pressure is always maintained and eliminates the possibility of a late response.

-In liquids, gases and two-phase media, a REMBE rupture disc upstream from your safety valve simply saves you money:
+In liquids, gases, and two-phase media, a REMBE® rupture disc upstream from your safety valve simply saves you money.

-• Improved leak-tightness for lower loss of media and long-term compliance with regulations and legal requirements.
+• Improved leak-tightness for lower loss of media and long-term compliance with regulations and legal requirements

 • You can use safety valves made from lower cost materials even with corrosive, adhesive or polymerizing media.